 Step 7: Close the Pores with Cold Water

 Splash your face with cold water to close up your pores.
-Some people use ice water because they believe it does a better job of closing the pores and stopping any kind of bleeding.
-I find regular cold tap water is just fine for me.
+Some people use ice water because they believe it does a better job of closing the pores and stopping any kind of bleeding, though you may find regular cold tap water does the trick.

 Step 8: Soothe the Skin with A Post-Shave Product

 Afterward, it is very important to add a post-shave balm or product.
 Every company that offers shaving creams also has post-shave products.
 Some will be more fragrant than others.
-The traditional, old-school, all-alcohol varieties are not recommended, because they dry out your skin.
-I find that an inexpensive Nivea aftershave balm for sensitive skin is a great product, and it doesn’t cost much.
+The traditional, old-school, all-alcohol varieties are not recommended because they dry out your skin.
+Our team has had great results with an inexpensive Nivea aftershave balm for sensitive skin.
+There are also pricier options, like VitaMan aftershave balm, which has natural or vegan ingredients, which some also prefer.

 How Can You Achieve A DE Result Faster?